Araxeus/ScreenshotZ/README.md

 # TODO

-- Find way to load icon from jar

 - Add option to launch 'crop jpanel' (on screenshot, launch window with crop ui)

-- Add option to 'remap' button ?

 - ?
 Fix memory leak ?